 (Non-Tenure Academic Clinician Track): Assistant or Associate Professor

 The Weill Cornell Medicine Department of Pathology and Laboratory Medicine seeks candidates for an Assistant or Associate Professor position in the non-tenure academic clinician track.
 Applicants must have an M.D or M.D./Ph.D. degree.
-Candidates with an M.D. or M.D./PhD should have primary board certification in Pathology (CP or both AP and CP).
-Subspecialty training in pathology informatics is required, but current fellows are encouraged to apply.
-An advanced degree in statistics or considerable experience with statistical analysis is highly desired.
-Candidates must have demonstrated ability in teaching and in scholarly productivity.
+Candidates with an M.D. or M.D./Ph.D. should have primary board certification in Pathology (CP or both AP and CP).
+Subspecialty training in pathology informatics is desirable, but not required.
+Current fellows are encouraged to apply.
+Candidates must participate in teaching and in scholarly productivity.

 The incumbent will have significant effort dedicated to departmental and institutional informatics services and initiatives.
 The position will have time for an investigational career, with a goal of developing collaborative research in clinical pathology informatics.
 The successful candidate will also support trainee and faculty development in informatics through collaboration and teaching.
 Teaching responsibilities may include working closely with department leadership to develop pathology informatics education and fellowship opportunities for trainees.

-This position will work collaboratively with the Vice Chair of Laboratory Medicine, Laboratory Information System Director, Chief Medical Informatics Officer, Hospital Quality Department and the Division of Computational Pathology to foster a dynamic and constructive partnership.
-The Clinical Pathology Data Engineer, who has experience with extracting, engineering and analyzing data for research from the Electronic Medical Record, will report to this position.
+This position will work collaboratively with the Executive Vice Chair for Clinical Affairs in the Dept of Pathology, Vice Chair of Laboratory Medicine and Molecular Pathology, Laboratory Information System Director, Chief Medical Informatics Officer, Hospital Quality Department and the Division of Computational Pathology to foster a dynamic and constructive partnership.
+The Clinical Pathology Data Engineer, who has experience with extracting, engineering, and analyzing data for research from the Electronic Medical Record, will report to this position.
 In addition, the candidate will work with the data analyst from the hospital analytics team assigned to the laboratory.

 Responsibilities of this position will include: